ansble/Action/readme.md

 0. Handlebars, or compatible (a templating library)

 ##Changelog
-Can be found in the History.md file...
+Can be found in the History.md file... generated with: git log git describe --tags --abbrev=0`..HEAD --pretty=format:"  * %s"`